w3c/wai-media-guide/index.md

 ## Example

-An example accessible video is on the [Video Captions page](https://www.w3.org/WAI/perspective-videos/captions/).
+An example accessible video is on the [Colors with Good Contrast page](https://www.w3.org/WAI/perspective-videos/contrast/).
 That page provides:
 * video and audio content with accessibility considerations, such as low background audio
 * an audio described version of the video
 * captions